 Rabbit haemorragic disease (RHD) was introduced illegally in 1997.
 This virus has since controlled rabbits naturally through annual knockdowns.
 Control is especially effective if landowners pursue survivors with shooting or poisoning.

-Today we do not see the devastating rabbit irruptions of the past but very damaging increases are always possible.
-There is field evidence that RHD is losing its potency.
-Efforts are being made to synthesise new strains from the domestic virus rather than import virulent new forms of RHD from elsewhere.
+Today we do not see the devastating rabbit irruptions of the past but very damaging population increases do occur.
+There is field evidence that RHD is losing its potency, providing the opportunity to import a more virulent form of RHD – RHDV1 K5.